vinay504/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

     icon: fas fa-tachometer-alt
     content: Gives professional Native Android look to your app.
 Handy shortcuts for easy navigations for your users.
-  - name: Upload download and Camera features
+  - name: 'Upload download and Camera '
     icon: fas fa-cloud
     content: Integrate special permission access with your android app for the smooth user experiance